MyMICDS/MyMICDS-v2/API Endpoints.md

+### Daily Bulletin API
+The part of the API that relates to the Daily Bulletin.
+Can be found in `src/routes/bulletinAPI.js`.
+This associated dailyBulletin module can be found under `src/libs/dailyBulletin.js`.

+### `/daily-bulletin/get-list`
+Gets an array of bulletin filenames from newest to oldest.

+#### Response
+- `error` - Null if success, string containing error if failure.
+- `bulletins` - Array of bulletins from newest to oldest.
+Null if error.

 ## Login API
 The part of the API that relates to the login system.
 Can be found in `src/routes/loginAPI.js`.
 The associated auth and cookie modules can be found under `src/libs/auth.js` and `src/libs/cookies.js`.